tgbot-collection/ytdlbot/README.md

 you can configure all the following environment variables:

 * PYRO_WORKERS: number of workers for pyrogram, default is 100
-* WORKERS: workers count for celery,it'll be doubled.
+* WORKERS: workers count for celery
 * APP_ID: **REQUIRED**, get it from https://core.telegram.org/
 * APP_HASH: **REQUIRED**
 * TOKEN: **REQUIRED**